 Why is this form of content so popular?
 For a site to grow, it needs to add content continually.
 Traditionally, an online operator created the content themselves or hired someone to do it.
-On a site such as this one, I have to write each post, and that takes a good amount of time.
+On a website such as this one, I have to write each post, and that takes a good amount of time.
 [Yes, I hear you playing the world’s smallest violins on each hand].
 The ability to grow from 100 to 200 will take a long time regardless of how much coffee I drink.

-Many online operators rush to incorporate user-generated content into their site through forums, reviews, guest posts and other creative modules.
+Many online operators rush to incorporate user-generated content into their site through forums, reviews, guest posts, and other creative modules.
 There is nothing wrong with this so long as you understand there are potential downsides and burdens associated with this type of content.
 Let’s take a look at a few of them.

 Allow user-generated content on your site, and you will run into copyright infringement problems sooner or later.
 Users will upload copyright content without giving much thought to it.
 To protect your business, you must get into compliance with the Digital Millennium Copyright Act of 1998 by designating a DMCA agent [Rent one here].
-The process for DMCA compliance is technical, but the important thing to realize now is getting into compliance provides you with immunity from monetary infringement claims for content uploaded by your users.
+The process for DMCA compliance is technical, but the critical thing to realize now is getting into compliance provides you with immunity from monetary infringement claims for content uploaded by your users.
 In short, this is a step you want to take.

 People say the damnedest things, mainly when they mistakenly think they are anonymous online.
 If you allow user-generated content on your site, you run the risk of one user defaming another.
 Defamation typically occurs when a debate over a hotly contested issue arises.
 If one visitor has an opportunity to say something nasty about another party, they always seem to.